Carl-from-OWCA/WordleBot/README.md

 If you plan on running this bot on multiple different interfaces, I recommend saving a copy of the "calibration_data.csv" file in a separate folder with some indication of what specific interface it's for.
 Then when you want to switch interfaces (ie, go from NYT to wordlegame.org), simply take the "calibration_data.csv" file corresponding to that interface and move it back into the folder with the Python scripts.

+How to use:
+* Run the `driver.py` file and follow the prompts

 Requirements:
 * Python 3
 * pynput (library)